-The common stock to be sold by the selling stockholders is common stock that is issuable upon exercise of outstanding preferred options.
-To the extent the common stock underlying the preferred options are issued, there will be dilution to the ownership interests of our existing stockholders.
+The common stock to be sold by the selling stockholders upon conversion of their warrants is common stock that is issuable upon such exercise.
+To the extent the common stock underlying the warrants is issued, there will be dilution to the ownership interests of our existing stockholders.